andrew32167/simple-python-slackbot/README.md

 # simple-python-slackbot
-Simple to start and maintain your personal slackbot The main stuff is Bot.py class that simplifies slackbot integration
+Simple to start and maintain your personal slackbot.
+The main stuff is about `Bot` class at `Bot.py` that simplifies slackbot integration
 # Usage
 Just import Bot class and pass `token` and `bot_id` to constructor and you're ready to go
 ```